tin2tin/Blender_Screenwriter/README.md

 In the Text Editor Sidebar you'll find the Screenwriting buttons.
 They'll be disabled until you save a text-block with a .fountain extention or open .fountain a file.

-To export the Screenplain module is needed.
+To export the Screenplain[PDF] module https://github.com/vilcans/screenplain is needed.
 It should install automatic, but if installation fails on GNU/Linux, it can be installed with 2 commands in the terminal:
 * '/INSTALLED_BLENDER_PATH/2.81/python/bin/python3.7m' -m ensurepip
-* '/INSTALLED_BLENDER_PATH/2.81/python/bin/python3.7m' -m pip install screenplain
+* '/INSTALLED_BLENDER_PATH/2.81/python/bin/python3.7m' -m pip install screenplain[PDF]

+Alternatively this add-on can be used for module installation in Blender: https://github.com/amb/blender_pip/releases

 ### Test Screenplay Files
 https://fountain.io/_downloads/Big%20Fish.fountain